 When it comes to resistance price levels, this is an area where investors have historically looked to take profits or go short instead of taking out new long positions.
 The potential paths when hitting resistance lines are as follows:

-When a price breaks through a resistance level this can switch and become a support level.
-Similarly, with a downward trend support level, if the price crashes through this level, it can prove to be resistance in the event of a recovery.
-You would be astounded at the number of times support and resistance levels emerge on price charts.
+When a price breaks through a resistance level, this can switch and become a support level.
+Similarly, with a downward trend support level, if the price crashes through this level, it can prove to be a resistance in the event of a recovery.
+You would be astounded at the number of times support, and resistance levels emerge on price charts.
 They often end up flip-flopping from support to resistance and vice versa.

 Once you know what you are looking for, you will begin to see how support and resistance lines form many different trends.
-Because the E-Mini S&P 500 futures contract is the most heavily traded in the world, we thought it would be interesting to look its price going back to 2018.
+Because the E-Mini S&P 500 is the most heavily traded futures contract globally, we thought it would be interesting to look at its price going back to 2018.

 There are a few principles to follow when looking for them.
 These include:

-We will now take a look at the individual support and resistance lines and then how they work together.
+We will now look at the individual support and resistance lines and then how they work together.

-We could have drawn in another trendline around the 2965.75 level which would have highlighted an area of resistance prior to testing the 3018.75 level.
-You can see that the chart tests this level on more than three occasions, before eventually pushing through and moving ahead into new territory.
+We could have drawn in another trendline around the 2965.75 level, highlighting an area of resistance before testing the 3018.75 level.
+You can see that the chart tests this level on more than three occasions before eventually pushing through and moving ahead into new territory.
 In hindsight, the signs that the market was looking to edge higher were all there.
-We saw a number of higher lows, trading between different resistance/support bands.
-Eventually the momentum pushed the price through 3018.75 into uncharted territory.
+We saw several higher lows, trading between different resistance/support bands.
+Eventually, the momentum pushed the price through 3018.75 into uncharted territory.

-As you can see quite clearly from the chart, there are numerous changing trends between the green and the blue line.
-Indeed, when the price crashed below the green support line this resulted in a significant sell-off.
-There are also times when the blue line acted as support with the orange line offering resistance.
+As you can see clearly from the chart, there are numerous changing trends between the green and the blue line.
+Indeed, when the price crashed below the green support line, this resulted in a significant sell-off.
+There are also times when the blue line acted as support, with the orange line offering resistance.

-Support and resistance zones are very important because they indicate short, medium, and long-term trading ranges.
-As you can see from the chart above, there are distinct trading ranges between the green and blue trend lines as well as between the blue and the orange lines.
-You can see both periods of support and periods of resistance, which when ultimately broken can result in a significant change in trend.
+Support and resistance zones are critical because they indicate short, medium, and long-term trading ranges.
+As you can see from the chart above, there are distinct trading ranges between the green and blue trend lines and between the blue and the orange lines.
+You can see both periods of support and periods of resistance, which, when ultimately broken, can result in a significant change in trend.

 Many people are surprised at the historic nature of trendlines, which can go back many months and sometimes years.
 It seems that while investors might forget the historical highs and lows of a particular asset, markets don’t.
 Momentum is also an important key to any form of technical analysis; spotting emerging momentum and trying to predict how asset prices will react is a skill in itself.